UMAprotocol/UMIPs/UMIPs/omnibus-1.md

 These ERC20 tokens have shown to be persistently valuable given their liquidity and market capitalization, so including them as collateral currencies should impose no additional risk to the protocol.

 The only security implication is for contract deployers and users who are considering using EMP contracts with these tokens as the collateral currency.
-They should recognize that, relative to most fiat currencies, these assets are much more volatile.
+They should recognize that, relative to most fiat currencies, these assets can be much more volatile.
 This volatility should be taken into account when parameterizing or using these EMP contracts.